Safe Navigation of Bipedal Robots via Koopman Operator-Based Model Predictive Control: Experimental Setup

+\textit{Component-wise Linear (Comp.Lin.)}: Building on the baseline in~\cite{li2022bridging}, we learn a block-structured linear model by assuming independence among the components in the state dynamics.

-\textit{Unified Linear Dynamics}: This baseline assumes $\phi(\mathrm{x}) = \mathrm{x}$ (i.e., no other lifting functions), indicating a linear system evolution under control inputs in the original state space.
-Similarly, these matrices are learned from the dataset $\mathcal{D}$.
+\textit{Linear}: This baseline assumes $\phi(\bm{x}) = \bm{x}$ (i.e., no other lifting functions), yielding a linear system in the original state space.
+We evaluate two variants: \textit{Linear-NP} (No Phase, trained on the 6D base state) and \textit{Linear-PA} (Phase Augmented, trained on the 8D state including the gait clock), following the same phase-augmentation scheme as the Koopman models (Sec.~\ref{sec:exp}).

-\textit{Koopman (P)}: Inspired by~\cite{han2023utility}, the Koopman model used the lifting function $\phi(\mathrm{x}_t)$ as polynomials of up to degree three.

-\textit{Koopman (TD(n))}: Another commonly used lifting function is Time-Delay Embedding~\cite{kamb2020time}, which concatenates the current system state with the previous $n-1$ history states, i.e., $\phi(\mathrm{x}_t) = [\mathrm{x}_{t-n+1}; \cdots; \mathrm{x}_{t}]$.
-Note that $\mathrm{u}_t$ still remains a single step control command, as required by the MPC formulation.
-We evaluated different $n$ values: 5, 10, 20, and 30.